eip-home/eip-headers/draft-eip-headers-definitions.md

 # Introduction

+Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.

+The EIP header is used to carry information that IPv6 nodes can read and write to implement different use cases.
+EIP provides a common solution which can be extended/tailored for the different use cases.

+The design of the EIP header takes into account the requirement to be efficient and "hardware friendly".

+The benefits of having EIP as a common header and framework to support multiple use cases will be discussed in this document.

-The EIP headers could be carried in different ways inside the IPv6 Header.
+The EIP header could be carried in different ways inside the IPv6 Header.
 Likely at the end of the analysis/design phase one of the different mechanisms will be selected.
-For the time being for the purpose of the discussion we keep the different alternatives open.
+For the time being for the purpose of the discussion we keep different alternatives open:

-Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.
+1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for SRH

+# Benefits of a common EIP header for multiple use cases.

+1) The number of available Option Type in HBH header is limited, likewise the number of available TLVs in the Segment Routing Header (SRH) is limited.
+Defining multiple Option Types or SRH TLVs for multiple use case is not scalable and puts pressure on the allocation of codepoints.

+2) The definition and standardization of specific EIP Information Elements (TLVs in the EIP Option for HBH EH or sub-TLVs for SRH TLV) for the different use cases is much simpler.

+3) Different use case will share the EIP Information Elements.

+4) Efficient and Hardware Friendly mechanisms can be defined when the different EIP Information Elements are carried inside the same EIP header.

 # Definition of EIP Option for HBH EH (work in progress)